taocpp/PEGTL/doc/Getting-Started.md

 ## Tracer

-A fundamental tool used when developing a grammar is a tracer that prints every step of a parsing run, thereby showing exactly which rule was attempted to match where, and what the result was.
+A fundamental tool for grammar development is a *tracer* that prints every step of a parsing run.
+It shows exactly which rule was attempted to match where, and what the result was.
-The PEGTL provides a tracer that will print to `stderr`, and of course allows users to write their own tracers with custom output formats.
+The PEGTL provides a tracer that serves both as practical debug tool and as example of the modular nature of the core library that allows for such facilities to be added.

 ```c++
 #include <tao/pegtl.hpp>